pixo-jray/modern-wordpress-development/deck.md

 ## 5. Learned Twig and MVC principles

-Twig was such an expressive templating language and made it easier apply new methodologies like [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/).
+Twig was such an expressive templating language and made it easier to apply new methodologies like [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/).

 ---